 BARBARA HAMILTON GIBSON

 Barbara has studied with several prominent Cape Artists including Kelly Knowles, Robert Mesrop, Karen North Wells, Suzanne Packer and Vera Champlin.
-She has also participated in workshops with Mary Whyte, Charleston, NC.
+She has also participated in workshops with Mary Whyte, Charleston, SC.
 Barb continues to learn and learn.
 Barb’s paintings have won awards and have been exhibited during the summer at Cape Abilities’ Farm to Table Gallery, 193 Main St., Chatham.
 She was honored to have the opportunity to share her passion and exhibit her work in the William Hoppin Gallery at the Barney Library, Farmington, CT, where she started her public library career in 1970.
 Inspiration for Barbara’s paintings comes from the New England landscape, the changing seasons, and fantastic light.
 Cape Cod’s wonderful variety of subjects is the perfect place to live and paint.

 Kate Laing is most inspired by the Impressionists especially Paul Cezanne, & took to pastels as a medium because they seemed the most direct translation from head to paper, more similar to drawing, as is another favorite mode of expression of hers.
 She is a graduate with honors from The Maryland Institute in Baltimore MD, & lately moved to beautiful Cape Cod to immerse herself more fully in art.
 She appreciates the support, comradery & brilliant mentorship of so many fine artists on Cape Cod, which is now her forever home.